StarCrusher96/Kerbal-Star-Systems-2/README.md

 [![License: CC BY-NC-ND 4.0](https://img.shields.io/badge/License-CC%20BY--NC--ND%204.0-lightgrey.svg?style=for-the-badge)](https://creativecommons.org/licenses/by-nc-nd/4.0/)

 # 🌌 Kerbal Star Systems 2
-Kerbal Star Systems 2 (KSS2) expands Kerbal Space Program beyond Kerbol, opening the door to interstellar travel and a set of fully original star systems shaped by real astrophysics and Kerbal curiosity.
+Kerbal Star Systems 2 (KSS2) is a massive interstellar planet pack for Kerbal Space Program, designed for players who looked at Kerbol and thought, “_Yes, but what if we went much, much farther?_”

-Expect unfamiliar suns, unpredictable environments, and planets that don’t always behave the way you hoped they would.
-Orbits can be tight, atmospheres can be hostile, and long-distance missions have a habit of revealing design flaws at the worst possible moment.
+KSS2 sends your space program beyond familiar space into fully original star systems inspired by real astrophysics, bad ideas, and the Kerbal method of learning by catastrophic failure.
+Expect unfamiliar suns, hostile atmospheres, tight orbits, and planets that absolutely refuse to cooperate.

-KSS2 focuses on star systems that feel intentional rather than oversized.
-Planetary behavior, visual character, and gameplay challenges are built together, so exploration rewards careful planning, creative problem-solving, and the occasional rapid unscheduled disassembly.
+Interstellar distances turn small mistakes into expensive lessons, and long missions have a talent for revealing design flaws only after you’re already committed.
+Planning helps.
+Overengineering helps more.

-The mod is actively developed, with multiple systems and expansions already playable and more added over time.
-Stability and refinement are a priority, ensuring that when things go wrong, it’s part of the experience, not a technical surprise.
+Rather than going big for the sake of it or making false promises, KSS2 focuses on star systems that feel intentional.
+Visuals, planetary behavior, and gameplay challenge are designed together, rewarding bold exploration, creative problem-solving, and the occasional rapid unscheduled disassembly.

-Developed by one of the longest-active modmakers in the Kerbal Space Program community, KSS2 builds on many years of experimentation, iteration, and learning what works (and what definitely doesn’t).
-That experience shows in a universe designed to be ambitious, resilient, and very hard to accidentally break, at least not without trying.
-Along the way, its approach to large-scale interstellar worldbuilding has become a reference point for how many other KSP mods shape their universes, balance ambition with sanity, and keep things fun when physics gets angry.
+Actively developed and built by one of the longest-active KSP modders, KSS2 aims to be stable, ambitious, and very difficult to break—unless you’re really trying.

-_For players looking to leave Kerbol behind and truly go interstellar, KSS2 aims to be the only universe you need._
+_Leave Kerbol behind and enjoy breaking new star systems._

 ---